-Skillet baked macaroni and cheese – the delicious classic comfort food easily made into a quick healthy meal for 4 with less washing up!
+Skillet baked macaroni and cheese.
+The delicious classic comfort food easily made into a quick healthy baked meal for 4.
+With less washing up!

 Folks I think you’re going to love my healthier version skillet baked macaroni and cheese.